This is the catalogue of all the other marine critters that don’t fit into the other categories…

 Turtles, family Cheloniidae

-We’ve seen turtles all along the east coast (6 of the 7 species of marine turtles live along the coast), but the best interactions have been in the lagoon at Lady Musgrave Island, and hanging out with ‘Burt the Turt’, a resident of Stonehaven anchorage in the Whitsundays.
+We’ve seen turtles all along the east coast of QLD (6 of the 7 species of marine turtles live along the coast) and in a few places in Asia.
+The best interactions have been in the lagoon at Lady Musgrave Island; hanging out with ‘Burt the Turt’, a resident of Stonehaven anchorage in the Whitsundays; and in the Similan Islands in Thailand.

 “If you go to the octopus … you’ll find that it has a camera eye which is remarkably similar to our own.
 And yet we know that the octopus belongs to an invertebrate group called cephalopod mulluses, evolutionarily very distant indeed from the chordates to which we belong.”
 Simon Conway Morris.